coreconservation banners insulation banner2193

 Dew Point Control in Newer Buildings

 The dew point in newer buildings is controlled by vapour control layers (VCL).
-These are fundamentally moisture barriers, usually membranes or foils applied onto the back of modern insulation products, however standalone moisture barriers are also in use.
-The moisture barrier separates the external (damp) environment from the internal environment.
+These are fundamentally moisture barriers, usually membranes or foils applied onto the back of modern insulation products, however standalone moisture barriers can also be used.
+The moisture barrier separates the external (damp) environment from the internal (dry) environment.

 Where a membrane or moisture barrier is placed it is going to create a blocked vapour flow, leading to moisture accumulation and potential condensation.
 Thus, the repositioning the moisture barrier allows one to control the location of condensation, away from specific areas to other areas where the presence of condensation is acceptable.